leo-leesco/fun/README.md

 area, and more generally train you to read research papers and engage with them.

+### Some questions of interest

+In class we are going to discuss the following questions:
+- what are the authors presenting?
+- what is the contribution of the paper?
+- how did the authors evaluate their work?
+- what did you think of the paper (content and presentation)?

+### Papers to read:

+- for 17/10/2021:
+  “Coordinated Concurrent Programming in Syndicate”, Tony Garnock-Jones and Matthias Felleisen, 2016
+    TODO:
+      1. find the paper (mini course on why open access matters)
+      2. read the paper
+      3. write a short summary (a couple paragraphs) and send it by email to "gabriel.scherer at gmail dot com"

 ## Research Internship Proposals

 We have posted the following internship proposals (possibly more to come):